-Private coaching and practice for pop genre soloist or ensemble that concentrates on proper tone production, technique, style, stage presence and communication skills, incorporating live sound reinforcement and lighting design in the development of a live audience performance.
-May be taken four or more times for credit.
+Private coaching and practice for a modern popular music soloist or ensemble that concentrates on proper tone production, technique, style, stage presence and communication skills, incorporating live sound reinforcement and lighting design in the development of a live audience performance.
+Intended for students with moderate vocal or instrumental music proficiency.
+May be taken four times for credit.